SenseStageTeam/sensestage_documentation/_sensestage-v1/adding-new-minibees-to-a-network-with-xctu/changing-settings.md

 layout: guide
 type: guide
-parent: Adding New Minibees to a Network
+parent: Adding New MiniBees to a Network with XCTU
-guidestep: 4
+guidestep: 5

 creation-date: 2017-02-06
 tags: